Infections in People With Cancer

 What are signs of infection in people with cancer?

 It’s important to watch for early signs of infection and tell your health care team about them right away.
 This way treatment can be started as early as possible.
 This is most important for people who have a low white blood cell count.
-This is discussed in the “ How does the body normally resist infections?” section.
+This is discussed in How does your body normally resist infections?

 Signs and symptoms of an infection might include: